Gap Theorem on Riemannian manifolds using Ricci flow: Abstract

 \section{Abstract}

-In this work, we consider complete non-compact manifolds with non-negative complex sectional curvature and small average curvature decay.
-By developing the Ricci flow existence theory, we show that complete non-compact manifolds with non-negative complex sectional curvature and sufficiently small average curvature decay are necessarily flat.
-We also prove an optimal gap Theorem in the Euclidean volume case.
-As an application, we also use the Ricci flow regularization to generalize the celebrated Gromov-Ruh Theorem in this direction.
+In this work, we use the Ricci flow approach to study the gap phenomenon of Riemannian manifolds with non-negative curvature and sub-critical scaling invariant curvature decay.
+The first main result is a quantitative Ricci flow existence theory without non-collapsing assumption.
+We use it to show that complete non-compact manifolds with non-negative complex sectional curvature and sufficiently small average curvature decay are necessarily flat.
+The second main result concerns three-manifolds with non-negative Ricci curvature of quadratic decay.
+By combining our newly established curvature estimate and method in \K geometry, we show that if the curvature decays slightly faster even in average sense, the manifold must be flat.
+This strengthens a result of Reiris.
+In the compact case, we use the Ricci flow regularization to generalize the celebrated Gromov-Ruh Theorem in this direction.

 \keywords{Gap Theorem, Gromov-Ruh Theorem, Ricci flow}